certifaction/cli/docs/guides/local-processing.md

 ## Running the Local API on a node

 In this scenario, you will start the Local API, either directly in a node or VM, or inside a Docker container.
-The client will use HTTP to sign documents with the guarantee that documents do not leave the local environment.
+The Client will use HTTP to sign documents with the guarantee that documents do not leave the local environment.
 This is the best option for centralized document signatures where documents are signed during an automated document workflow.